aws-samples/amazon-lex-bot-deploy/README.rst

 And you can specify which schema you would like to deploy obviously::

     lex-bot-deploy -s BookTrip_Export.json

+For an example how to use the API check the CLI command https://github.com/aws-samples/amazon-lex-bot-deploy/blob/master/bin/lex-bot-deploy

 * Free software: MIT-0 license (https://github.com/aws/mit-0)
 * Documentation: https://lex-bot-deploy.readthedocs.io.